-Short answer: Is the iPhone X worth it in 2021?
-Yes, without a doubt, the iPhone X is worth it in 2021.
-The iPhone X is a few years old, and it was released in 2017.
-But the iPhone X arrived with top-notch specs, which hold up very well.
+Short answer: Is the iPhone X worth it in 2022?
+Yes, without a doubt, a cheap iPhone X is worth it in 2022.
+The iPhone X was released in 2017, so it’s a few years old now.
+But thanks to its top-notch specs, great screen, and striking design, the iPhone X still holds up very well today.
 The iPhone X will be able to handle daily usage needs with ease, and because it isn’t amongst the newest iPhones — you can get one at a really affordable price.

 Upgrading your iPhone should be fun and exciting.
 But there is quite a bit to think about, especially when you are trying to find the perfect mix between features and price.
-Swappa is here to help simplify the decision-making process and we’ve been writing our “Is it worth it?” series of posts — so make sure to continue reading to see how the iPhone X stacks up in 2021.
+Swappa is here to help simplify the decision-making process, so keep reading to find out how a used iPhone X stacks up in 2022.

 Table of contents:

 - When was the iPhone X released?